Delhi: AQI returns to ‘poor’, Grap 3 lifted across NCR

 “The minimum will drop till the western disturbance impacts the region.
 After that, we will likely see a rise in the minimum temperature again,” added the Met official.

+Delhi’s AQI had last entered the “poor” category on January 12 after which Stage 3 Grap measures were revoked.
+AQI remained poor until Wednesday when it dropped to “very poor”, and further dropped to 400 later at night after which Stage 4 of Grap was invoked.

-The restrictions under Grap Stage 3 that have been removed include the ban on plying of BS3 petrol and BS4 diesel four-wheelers in Delhi, Gurugram, Faridabad, Ghaziabad, and Gautam Budh Nagar, as well as a ban on construction and demolition activities, stone crushers, and mining and associated activities.
+The restrictions under Grap Stage 3 that were removed on Friday include the ban on plying of BS3 petrol and BS4 diesel four-wheelers in Delhi, Gurugram, Faridabad, Ghaziabad, and Gautam Budh Nagar, as well as a ban on construction and demolition activities, stone crushers, and mining and associated activities.

 Schools up to Class 5 in Delhi and neighbouring cities of Gurugram, Faridabad, Ghaziabad, and Gautam Budh Nagar can also switch to offline mode from “hybrid” mode (physical and online).